AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 The src folder
 ^^^^^^^^^^^^^^

-The src folder contains several proto files used to describe blockchain smart contract methods and data structures.
-It also includes specific implementations of smart contract methods and definition files for managing contract state in communication with the blockchain, such as GreeterContractState.cs here.
+The **src** folder contains several protobuf files used to describe blockchain smart contract methods and data structures.
+It also includes specific implementations of smart contract methods and definition files for managing contract state in communication with the blockchain.
+For example, GreeterContractState.cs is one such file.

 ::